 But progressive liberals, of the kind that were outraged in the latest dust up around the Nashville Statement in the Netherlands, trade in a completely different understanding of rights & liberty.
 Namely, that human rights are endowed not by our Creator but by our fellow man.

 But man is fickle and finite, and human rights that are rooted in man’s permission will likewise be so.

-Nowhere is the progressive liberal understanding of human rights and liberty perhaps more manifest than in this quote from Anthony Kennedy, which comes from his Lawrence v.
-Texas opinion: “At the heart of liberty is the right to define one’s own concept of existence, of meaning, of the universe, and of the mystery of human life.”
+Nowhere is the progressive liberal understanding of human rights and liberty perhaps more manifest than in this quote from Anthony Kennedy, which comes from his Planned Parenthood v.
+Casey opinion: “At the heart of liberty is the right to define one’s own concept of existence, of meaning, of the universe, and of the mystery of human life.”